 Sometimes issues with Windows 10 are caused by corrupted Windows files.
-We recommend using Advanced System Repair to find and automatically resolve the issues that are causing Windows to not complete its updates.
+We recommend using Restoro to find and automatically resolve the issues that are causing Windows to not complete its updates.

 You can view the details of the scan by expanding the “Details” tab.

 To set an action, expand the “Recommendation” tab to either choose “clean” or “ignore.”

 Click on “Clean Now” at the bottom of the page to begin the cleaning process.

 Although removable media does not create a problem with the update, it does cause a problem during the system restart where the updates are installed.

 Check the disk drives, USB ports, and memory card slots for any removable media such as SD cards, flash drives, CDs, and DVDs.
 If you don’t find any, you can continue to the next method.
 If you do find something, proceed to Step #2.

 Shut down the computer if it is not already shut down.
 You may have to perform a hard shut down by holding down the power button for thirty seconds.